gubloon/extended-ethereum/README.md

 # ⛓️🛠️ dapp-workshop
-a repo to get started with building dapps
+a library to get started with building dapps